 What can I do to protect myself?

-Before starting your medication, disclose to your employer you wish to use it.
+Firstly, see if your workplace has a drug and alcohol policy.
+What do they test for?
+How do they test for THC?
+What levels are deemed inappropriate?
+Before starting your medication, disclose to your employer what you have been prescribed.
 Most workplaces want to see you succeed, and if the medication will help your quality of life at home and productivity at work, they might get on board.

 And finally, if you have to drive or perform safety sensitive tasks, regardless of when your last dose was, always ensure that you feel alert and able to do so, otherwise, wait until you feel capable to drive or find other forms of transportation.

-To close, it’s imperative to find better solutions for drug testing for medical cannabis than the current ones in line with other countries.
+To close, it’s imperative to find better solutions for drug testing for medicinal cannabis than the current ones, in line with other countries.
 Professor McGregor comments, “We should instead be focusing on developing novel methods for detecting drivers who are impaired by cannabis.
 The two devices used by police in MDT were never designed to measure impairment.
 Authorities in other jurisdictions, such as Canada, remain far more cautious in their use of such devices,”